 To mark out anchor zones, we must first find anchor bars.
 Anchor bars have one or more of the following signs of extreme price activity:

-Once you find the anchors bars, you can draw the anchor zones by marking the limits of the bars.
-The chart below shows how to do it.
+Once you find the anchor bars, you can draw the anchor zones by marking the limits of the bars.

-- These are the anchors bars.
+2. These are the anchor bars.

 For the examples below, we marked out the anchor zones using the same method.